-BuddyPress is often referred to as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who regularly contribute new plugins that greatly extend the platform.
+BuddyPress is known as “social networking in a box.”
+You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new plugins that greatly extend the application.

-WPSymposium Pro offers a strong support community and assistance for users who need professional help.
+WP Symposium provides a strong support community and assistance for users who require professional help.
 Social features of the plugin include: